svikso/elk-perf-test-jmeter-sample/README.md

 ### Environment variables

 1. `ELK_VERSION`: version of the Filebeat.
-It should match with the ELK-stack version used by [monitoring solution](https://github.com/svikso/elk-perf-test-monitoring)
+It should match the ELK-stack version used by [monitoring solution](https://github.com/svikso/elk-perf-test-monitoring)
 1. `LOGSTASH_HOST`: Logstash instance host or `hostname:port`
 1. `TEST_ENV`: the name of the environment under test.
 It should be equal to one of the `src\resources\envs` sub-folder.
 1. `RUN_ARGUMENTS`: Maven run arguments.
 1. `LOAD_PROFILE`: the name of the load profile config file.
-This file should be located at `src\resources\common\load-profile` folder.
+This file should be located in `src\resources\common\load-profile` folder.
-1. `TEST_ID`: the test id used by the monitoring solution to store results.
+1. `TEST_ID`: the test ID the monitoring solution uses to store results.